Lucaslah/WeatherChanger/README.md

 The command alias `/cweather` may also be used as a shortcut.

 ### Keybindings
-To set the keybindings you can do so in the minecraft keyBase bind settings.
+To set the keybindings you can do so in the minecraft keybinding settings.

 | Description                                                                      | Default |
 |----------------------------------------------------------------------------------|---------|